cognitedata/oryx/README.md

 Oryx is a high performance .NET cross platform functional HTTP request handler library for writing web client libraries in F#.

-> An SDK for writing web client SDKs.
+> An SDK for writing HTTP web clients or SDKs.

 This library enables you to write (or generate) Web and REST clients and SDKs for various APIs.
 Thus Oryx is an SDK for writing SDKs.